A/N: Thank you for your reviews.

 "Yes," Prewitt said.
-"Tell Mr. Ashworth, or Black, or whomever he is, that I want to him in my office the instant he is able to come and visit.
+"Tell Mr. Ashworth, or Black, or whomever he is, that I want him in my office the instant he is able to come and visit.
 Anytime will do.
 My people will show him in the instant he arrives."

 "His formal name is Harry Ashworth Black," Hermione said as she jotted down Prewitt's name and instructions.
 "Mr. Black will do, I think."

 "Very good," Prewitt said glancing around.
 "I am about to hold a press conference.
-Once the newshounds have their story, they will be able leave the hospital in peace, I hope.
+Once the newshounds have their story, they will be able to leave the hospital in peace, I hope.
 Would you be so kind to join me, Miss Granger?
 The Blacks would probably appreciate your answering some questions on their behalf and giving directions for how correspondence to them should be handled."